 If you only ever bought regular sizing before, you may not have even realized that extended sizing was available.
 You can select this option on the product page, as shown in the pic below.
 It's a similar setup across all the US children's clothing stores which offer it.

-Below we can see an example from The Children's Place, with their girl's bootcut school uniform pants.
+Below we can see an example from The Children's Place, with their girl's Basic Bootcut Jean.

 As mentioned earlier, not all items from every store will come in extended sizing.

-If your child has a slim build, you'll want to check if The Children's Place has active pants available in slim sizing.
-Otherwise shop at Carter's or OshKosh B'gosh.
+If your child has a slim build, shop at Carter's or OshKosh B'gosh.
 I find that the waist at both of those last two stores is narrow enough compared to the pants length that it's a reasonably good fit for your slim child.

 If your child has a larger build, you'll want to get their PE pants from The Children's Place.
 Their regular active pants tend to have a looser waist.

-Old Navy PE pants are somewhere in the middle.
+The activewear pants from Old Navy are somewhere in the middle.

-There are many affordable children's clothing stores mentioned above which offer sizes for all builds.
+There are many affordable children's clothing stores mentioned above which offer slim, plus, and husky sizes to fit all builds.